 Chronic stress affects your sex life because it can cause your body to produce too much cortisol, which in turn can lower your sex drive.
 Be assured that there are plenty of PE treatments available that may be effective, but it’s also worth looking at the root of the problem.
-Why not have a chat to a medical professional your partner?
-They can help you to identify the areas in your life that are causing you stress, and find ways to minimise the impact that it’s having on your life.
+Why not have a chat to a medical professional either on your own or with your partner?
+They can help you to identify the areas in your life that are causing you stress, and find ways to minimise the impact that these are having on your life.

 Top tips for prolonging performance

 There are things that you can do to take the pressure off intercourse and minimise anxiety in the bedroom.
 Try taking the focus off sex, and instead give your partner a massage or spend time enjoying foreplay together.
 Just remember that if you’re highly stimulated beforehand, things are more likely to end that bit quicker during penetrative sex.